Hermann-SW/Raspberry_v1_camera_global_external_shutter/README.md

 Just for completeness, this is the 0.5 Joule 13$ airsoft pistol used, and a 6mm diameter 0.12g pellet:
 ![airsoft pistol with bullet](res/airsoft.pistol.jpg)

+Todos:
+Next step is to use air gun for higher muzzle speed, and finally a real rifle.
+A 375m/s bullet does move 0.375mm/µs.
+If a frame every 3cm is wanted, exposures have to be taken every 30/0.375=80µs.
+The result will be a 12500 eps(!) frame (1000000/80).